by Meghan Fitzgerald

 Start with what you value most.
 Do a brainstorm of the values you hold dear, then imagine or search for rituals that make tangible or pass on that value.
 For example, if gratitude emerges, do something like thanking your local park rangers for the work that they do on National Public Lands Day.
 If it really works, do it every September.

 Find community in nature.
-Today, there are so many ways in which we can feel divided as a people, but we all share the natural world.
-And, nature offers us special moments that cycle through month after month and season after season.
-Learn about the phases of the moon or the four “quarter” days of equinox, solstice and the midpoints between them.
+Nature offers us special moments that cycle through month after month and season after season.
+Learn about the phases of the moon or the four “quarter” days of equinox, summer and winter solstice and the midpoints between them.
 For centuries, people all over the world have noted these points in the solar year with festivals of many kinds, and these moments map to important shifts in our seasons.
-No surprise, many common holidays are timed around these moments.
+No surprise, many common holidays are timed around these moments, too.

 Test out a ritual for each season this year!
 Here is one idea for each of the four:

-Whatever we each use as inspiration for traditions, cheers to us all for setting aside moments in the day, week or season to unplug and nurture family traditions—it’s likely our best way to nurture our family’s roots.
+Cheers to us all for setting aside moments in the day, week or season to unplug for family traditions—it’s likely our best way to nurture our families' roots.

 DIY activities, tips, and weekly resources right in your inbox.